 • Sync Scroll

-Note, the Quick Menu icon is not displayed in some special pages (e.g. chrome://...).
+Note, the Quick Menu icon is not displayed in some special pages (e.g. about: or chrome://...).

 There is an option to show/hide the Quick Menu icon in all tiles.

 To perform the most frequently used operations, press one of the four keyboard shortcuts:

 • New/Close Layout - Alt+Shift+Up (Windows and Linux) or Control+Shift+Up (Mac OS X)